Chen Run'er: Biography

-On April 20, he was made vice chairperson of the National People's Congress Agriculture and Rural Affairs Committee.
+On 20 April, he was made vice chairperson of the National People's Congress Agriculture and Rural Affairs Committee.
+In 2024, Chen Run'er led the 20th Central Ecological and Environmental Protection Supervision Group in overseeing environmental protection efforts in Chongqing.

-Chen was an alternate member of the 17th and the 18th Central Committees of the Chinese Communist Party, and is a full member of the 19th Central Committee.
+Chen was an alternate of the 17th and the 18th Central Committees of the Chinese Communist Party, and is a full member of the 19th Central Committee.

 He is considered to be an Ethnic Affairs policy specialist.